Sweden men's national football team: Kit sponsorship

-Sweden traditionally wears yellow shirts, blue shorts, and yellow socks as their home kit, and blue shirts, yellow shorts, and blue socks as their away kit.
+Sweden traditionally wears yellow shirts, blue shorts, and yellow socks as their home kit, and their away kit is in reverse order: blue shirts, yellow shorts, and blue socks, though the color of the shorts are interchangeable if there is any minor clash.
 Since 2013, their kit manufacturer is Adidas, who were also the manufacturer between 1973 and 2003.
 They were manufactured by Umbro in 1970 as well as between 2003 and 2013.

 Home stadium

-Since 2012, the Swedish national stadium is Friends Arena, replacing Råsunda Fotbollsstadion which was demolished.
+Since 2012, the Swedish national stadium is Nationalarenan, replacing Råsunda Fotbollsstadion which was demolished.
 According to FIFA, Råsunda Stadion was a classic stadium, one of only two stadiums in the world, the other one being the Rose Bowl Stadium in Pasadena, California, which hosted both the men's and women's World Cup final (1958 FIFA World Cup final and the 1995 FIFA Women's World Cup).
 Råsunda stadium was opened 18 September 1910, and had a capacity of only 2,000, mostly standing.
-It was Råsunda stadium and Valhalla stadium in Gothenburg that were the first football fields with grass used for Swedish football.
+It was Råsunda stadium and Valhalla stadium in Gothenburg that were the first football fields with grass used for Sweden national team football.
 The stadium was expanded during 1937, to a capacity of 40,000 people.
 It was used for the football tournament in the 1912 Summer Olympics held in Stockholm, and hosted eight games during the 1958 FIFA World Cup.
 At the 1992 UEFA European Championship, the stadium hosted four games and in the 1995 FIFA Women's World Cup it hosted only the final game.
 Ullevi in Gothenburg is used for some home games, such as the centennial game of the Swedish Football Association against England in 2004.
 Even other stadiums, such as Stadion in Malmö, are used for the national team.